Miss America 2018: 5 Things to Know About Miss North Dakota Cara Mund

 Donald Kravitz/Getty Images for Dick Clark Productions

-1. She Wants to Be Governor of North Dakota: During an pre-competition interview with The Associated Press, Mund, who lives in Bismarck, North Dakota, told the publication that her life goal is to be the first woman elected governor of her state.
+1. She Wants to Be Governor of North Dakota: During an pre-competition interview with The Associated Press, Mund, a native of Bismarck, North Dakota, told the publication that her life goal is to be the first woman elected governor of her state.

 Cara, who had an internship in the U.S. Senate said she thinks more women need to be elected to office.
 "It's important to have a woman's perspective," Mund, who had an internship in the U.S. Senate, told the AP.
 "In health care and on reproductive rights, it's predominantly men making those decisions," said Cara.